nikjiv/learning-to-see/README.md

 ## Learning to see

+I'm taking [CS231N](http://cs231n.stanford.edu) from Stanford by watching the lectures on YouTube

-Taking CS231N Spring 2025 from Stanford on Youtube.
-Implenting all the core concepts from scratch here to further my understanding.
+Implementing all the core concepts from scratch here to further my understanding